 One reaction.

-Squeezing the 14mm bilateral grip zones raises internal pressure.
-A membrane sealing dry chemistry from water ruptures.
+Squeezing the 12mm bilateral grip zones raises internal pressure.
+A membrane sealing dry salt from water ruptures.
 The endothermic reaction fires immediately, and the cooling chamber begins dropping.

 Before — Sealed

-GRIP GRIP H₂O water DRY CHEM DRY CHEM H₂O water MEMBRANE MEMBRANE SQUEEZE → ← SQUEEZE
+GRIP ZONE GRIP ZONE H₂O DRY CHEM DRY CHEM H₂O MEMBRANE MEMBRANE SQUEEZE → ← SQUEEZE INERT · t=0

 Water sits on the outer side — against the grip.
 Dry chemistry sits inward, toward the food sleeve.
 Squeezing compresses the water compartment, building pressure against the membrane.